Skip to main content

 Step 2: Dispense List (GET)

-The following code for the Dispense List is very similar.
-As per the API specifics below we will receive a bundle of MedicationDispense resources.
+The following code for the Dispense List issimilar.
+As per the API specifics below a bundle of MedicationDispense resources will be received.

 Resource URI[fqdn/fhir/v2.0.0]/MedicationDispense